pebble/qemu/README.md

-# QEMU with STM32F2xx Microcontroller Implementation
+# Pebble Smartwatch QEMU Implementation

 ## Overview
 This is a copy of QEMU that has been modified to include an implementation of the STM32F2xx microcontroller.